Our History, Our Vision

 Empowering the marginalized

 Many years before we were fully incorporated in 2019, Go!
 International’s founder, Seth Hamilton, began working at the Christian Activity Center in East St. Louis, IL in January 2009 after going to language school in Guatemala in 2007 and in France in 2008 before traveling throughout Central America at the end of 2008 .
 What started as foreign language and martial arts programs would grow into taking a short-term trip with three East St. Louis language and martial arts students to South Africa with Horizon International to work with AIDS orphans.
-We taught tae kwon do, helped tear down walls, worked in a school garden, and much more.
+They taught tae kwon do, helped tear down walls, worked in a school garden, and much more.
 On this trip, Seth saw one student conversing with other tourists from around the globe in Spanish, French, Portuguese, and Mandarin.
 He also saw how the local kids got more active when they saw the young man from East St. Louis, who was African American, leading the in the construction project.
+All these years later, two of the students are now married and are teachers in our programs in their hometown!

 He realized that many times when working with people in impoverished communities, the people themselves are seen as the problem or the cause of the problem.
 Not only are they the SOLUTION, but many times they are able to accomplish things well beyond our capabilities.
 Seth would go on to build an international network working with impoverished communities all over the world, working together to develop local leadership to change lives and communities.

-Here, Seth and his wife, Ileana O’Neill, would work together in One by One International, leading programs with youth leadership development.
-They would also travel with Nicaraguans they worked with to all the other countries in Central America, and even to Japan with a young Nicaraguan man who spoke Japanese just like Ileana.
+Here, Seth would work together in One by One International, leading programs with youth leadership development.
+He would also travel with Nicaraguans he worked with to all the other countries in Central America, and even to Japan with Nicaraguans who spoke Japanese.
 There they would work with an orphanage for abandoned children and a number of churches serving the community in Osaka.
+Later, they would even connect an Osakan boxing trainer they met on this trip to his hero, Nicaraguan World Boxing Champion Roman "Choclatito" Gonzalez, as Gonzalez's trainer, Wilmer Hernandez, also taught and still teaches at our academy in Managua!

-In 2015 Seth, Ileana, and their newborn son, Noah, would move back to the United States in East St. Louis after a stop though North Africa to work with a few organizations there.
+In 2015 Seth and his family would move back to the United States in East St. Louis after a stop though North Africa to work with a few organizations there.
 The language classes and now Brazilian Jiu Jitsu classes resumed at the Christian Activity Center.
 Language and martial arts students would then begin traveling again, with 3 trips to Africa working with the Lionheart MMA Initiative, and 3 trips to Central America, building on our network, teaching seminars according to the gifts and talents of our students, whether it has been English or Korean classes, dance classes, martial arts, or event organization.
 Our students have also learned lessons in media marketing and entrepreneurship from our partners abroad while sharpening their language skills.

 In raising money for our trips, we worked with East St. Louis entrepreneur, James Pirtle, who has run an ice cream store there for over 40 years.
 Our kids began selling chips and snacks to fund their travels and studies.
 This would develop into our entrepreneur classes that now see our kids running 3 small businesses: healthy snacks, jewelry with imports from countries to which they have traveled, and urban agriculture with their own farmers’ market.
 This program would catch the attention of the St. Louis Federal reserve who would partner with us to get their financial literacy to two community centers in East St. Louis as well as Scott Credit Union to provide banking services to our budding entrepreneurs.

 We also expanded our language school in East St. Louis with help from the college volunteer organization, Partners in Est St. Louis, at Washington University.
-We now have native speakers teaching 60 children Spanish, French, Vietnamese, and Mandarin.
+We now have native speakers teachers who have taught over 300 children Spanish, French, Vietnamese, Portuguese, Russian, and Mandarin.
 We were also approached by the Quest Foundation to begin sending our top language students abroad for a semester to a year as foreign exchange students where they will hone their language skills and work in different communities.